Sample-and-Hold Safety with Control Barrier Functions: Practical Safety from ISSf Perspective

-We focus on discretely instantiated continuous-time systems that arise from sample-and-hold implementations of safeguarding controllers, and examine the ability to maintain safety of their associated set.
+We focus on discretely instantiated continuous-time systems that result from sample-and-hold (i.e., zero-order hold) implementations of safeguarding controllers on digital platforms, and examine potential safety issues that arise.
 We limit ourselves to control-affine systems: